was111607/sample-gcp-nlp-flask/frontend_notebook/README.md

     sample-gcp-nlp-flask/frontend_notebook

 You can now read through the notebooks and the sample outputs.

+Now it's your turn to improve the Notebook with some awesome analysis!